SaraKoutbia/rover-tracking/README.md

 ### About the tests

-The RoverTracking.Tests includes a simple test that runs against three inputs, to verify that their results produced match the expected outputs.
+The RoverTracking.Tests includes a simple test that runs against three different inputs, to verify that the results produced match the expected outputs.